Kasprojects/EPA_simulation/README.md

 For the project a selection of datafiles were used:

 #### BMMS_overview
 A generated Excel file used by the simulation to draw the bridges.
 It contains specific information concerning the bridge such as the name, type and coordinates of the bridge.
-For this study the name of the road which the brigde was coupled with is used to compare with the _roads file.
+For this study particularly, the name of the road which the brigde was coupled with and the coordinates of the bridge were used to compare with the _roads file.

 #### _roads
 A csv file containing the road name of every road and all the data points represented in the positions of the LRP points.
 For every LRP point the coordinates are given in the form of latitude and longitude values.